-Chandigarh mayor resigns ahead of SC hearing on alleged rigging in mayoral polls
+Chandigarh mayor resigns ahead of SC hearing on alleged poll rigging, three AAP councillors join BJP

-Bharatiya Janata Party’s Manoj Sonkar had won the January 30 election, which the Aam Aadmi Party and the Congress allege was rigged.
+The BJP’s seats in the 35-member civic body have risen to 17, bringing its tally close to a majority.

 Chandigarh Mayor Manoj Sonkar on Sunday resigned from his post ahead of the Supreme Court’s hearing in the matter relating to the alleged rigging in the mayoral elections last month, PTI reported.

+Meanwhile, three Aam Aadmi Party councillors – Neha Musawat, Poonam Devi and Gurcharan Kala – joined the Bharatiya Janata Party, The Indian Express reported.
+With this, the BJP’s councillors in a 35-member civic body have risen to 17, bringing its tally close to a majority.

-During the mayoral polls that took place on January 30, Sonkar from the Bharatiya Janata Party had won 16 votes and defeated Kuldeep Kumar Tita, the joint candidate fielded by the Aam Aadmi Party and the Congress.
+During the mayoral polls that took place on January 30, Sonkar from the BJP had won 16 votes and defeated Kuldeep Kumar Tita, the joint candidate fielded by the Aam Aadmi Party and the Congress.
 Tita had bagged 12 votes.

 However, this was after eight votes from the Opposition alliance were declared invalid, which triggered protests by the supporters of the Aam Aadmi Party and the Congress against the presiding officer Anil Masih.

-While the BJP has 14 councillors in the 35-member civic body, the Aam Aadmi Party has 13 and the Congress has seven.
+While the BJP had 14 councillors in the 35-member civic body at the time of voting, the Aam Aadmi Party had 13 and the Congress had seven.
 The Shiromani Akali Dal has one councillor.
 Additionally, the Chandigarh Lok Sabha MP is an ex-officio member with voting rights.
 The current MP is BJP’s Kirron Kher.

 Tita approached the top court challenging the Punjab and Haryana High Court’s refusal on January 31 to stay the outcome of the polls.